 Protect your rug from the weather and fading

 After the paint has dried, it is good to protect the rug with a waterproof spray.
 I like to use Scotch Guard for the waterproofing and Krylon UV spray is good for preserving the colors of your rug.

 That's it!
 Let me know how your rug making adventures turn out!
 Post your photos on the Day to Day Facebook page!
-And don't forget if you want the longer videos, please sign up for the Day to Day Adventure mailing list and I will send you a FREE a tip sheet and access to those videos!
+And don't forget to let me know if you want the longer videos, FREE a tip sheet!